Methodist Episcopal Church, South (Dardanelle, Arkansas)

-The First United Methodist Church, formerly the Methodist Episcopal Church, South, is a historic church at 100 North 2nd Street in Dardanelle, Arkansas.
+The Dardanelle Methodist Church, formerly the Methodist Episcopal Church, South, is a historic church at 100 North 2nd Street in Dardanelle, Arkansas.
 It is a 1 1/2-story brick building, constructed in 1891 and extensively altered into its present Prairie School appearance in 1917.
 The congregation was organized in 1848, and first met in a schoolhouse prior to the construction of its first sanctuary in 1858.

 The building was listed on the National Register of Historic Places in 1996.